Coffee Culture in Vietnam: Strong and Slow drip

 Coconut coffee is another hit, especially in Hanoi.
 It's like a coffee-meets-coconut smoothie – sweet, strong, and perfect for summer.

 And don't miss out on salt coffee.
-Coffee and salt (cà phê and muoi) are both strong flavors but they lead the mind in opposing directions: surely they couldn’t go together.
+Coffee and salt (cà phê and muoi) are both strong flavors but they lead the mind in opposing directions: surely they couldn't go together.
 But, as is so often the case in Vietnam when it comes to flavors, salt coffee just works.
 This was common in Central Vietnam but not much in the north.
-So do it try out in Hoi An or Da Nang.
+So do try it out in Hoi An or Da Nang.

 Each of these drinks offers a whole new way to enjoy Vietnamese coffee!